-Figures 11 compares two different times for GOES-R ABI band 2 (0.64um).
-In this case, there is strong correlation between the two files (0.98193), with very minimal differences in the mean (0.01082) and very minimal variances within
+Figure 11 compares two different times for GOES-R ABI band 2 (0.64um).
+In this case, there is strong correlation between the two files (0.98193), with very minimal differences in the mean (0.01082) and very minimal variance within

 each individual file (1.669146e+04, 1.723394e+04).
-Such statistics supports the argument that the differences between the two files are within the expected range for band2 (0.46um) at 10:00 UTC.
+Such statistics support the argument that the differences between the two files are within the expected range for band2 (0.46um) at 10:00 UTC.

 The three key improvements in GOES-R ABI as compared to the current imager are improvements in resolution (Spectral, Spatial, Temporal).
 A good way to verify improved resolution is to generate high quality images at full resolution and zoom into these animated images to look at finer details.